-An esophageal culture is a simple laboratory test that checks tissue samples from the esophagus for germs that might be causing an infection.
+An esophageal culture is a laboratory test that checks tissue samples from the esophagus for signs of infection or cancer.
 Your esophagus is the long tube between your throat and stomach.
 It transports food, liquids, and saliva from your mouth to your digestive system.

-For an esophageal culture, tissue from the esophagus is obtained through a procedure called esophagogastroduodenoscopy—more commonly referred to as an upper endoscopy, or EGD.
-Your doctor may order this test if he or she suspects you have an infection in your esophagus, or if you are not responding to treatment for an esophageal problem.
+For an esophageal culture, tissue from the esophagus is obtained through a procedure called esophagogastroduodenoscopy.
+This is more commonly referred to as an EGD or an upper endoscopy.
+Your doctor may order this test if they suspect you have an infection in your esophagus or if you’re not responding to treatment for an esophageal problem.

-Endoscopiesare generally performed on an outpatient basis using a mild sedative.
-During the procedure, an instrument called an endoscope will be inserted down your throat and into your esophagus to get tissue samples.
-Most patients are able to return home within a few hours of the test and report little or no pain or discomfort.
+Endoscopies are generally performed on an outpatient basis using a mild sedative.
+During the procedure, your doctor will insert an instrument called an endoscope down your throat and into your esophagus to get tissue samples.
+Most people are able to return home within a few hours of the test and report little or no pain or discomfort.

-Your doctor may suggest an esophageal culture if he or she thinks that you may have an infection of the esophagus, or if you have an existing infection thatis not responding to treatment like it should.
+Your doctor may suggest an esophageal culture if they think that you may have an infection of the esophagus or if you have an existing infection that isn’t responding to treatment as it should.

 In some cases, your doctor will also take a biopsy during your EGD.
 A biopsy checks for abnormal cell growth, such as cancer.
 Tissues for the biopsy can be taken using the same procedure as your throat culture.